 - Motivation letter in which you explain why you would like to be placed at UCR (both academic and personal reasons).

-University College Roosevelt is located in Middelburg, in the southwest of the Netherlands, just a two-hour train ride from Utrecht, and boasts a unique City Campus.
+In the Southwest of the Netherlands and just a two-hour train ride from Utrecht, UCR boasts a unique City Campus.
 This City Campus provides the perfect atmosphere for students, faculty and staff to live and work together.

 The center of the City Campus is the former historic town hall of Middelburg which now functions as the main academic building, Franklin.
 Along with the other two academic buildings, Theodor and Eleanore, they make up the core of the UCR City Campus.
-Within a ten-minute walk, there are three residential buildings for students, a Common House, and enough restaurants and bars to satisfy the needs of all students.
+Within a ten-minute walk, there are three residential buildings for students, restaurants, and a Common House.
 The university library (Library of Zeeland) is located just a five-minute walk away.

 One of the defining features of UCR is its small size, with an faculty student ratio of 1:14 and a total student body never more than 600.
 This size has a distinctive impact on the educational atmosphere: students and instructors are involved in an open and informal intellectual exchange.

-There are two semesters, and each is divided into two periods.
-In each period students take two courses.
 Students are required to take the full-time course load of 4 courses per semester.
-Courses are worth 4 credits each, as in the U.S. credit system.
+Courses are worth 4 U.S. credits each.
 Full details on courses offered at UCR can be on theUCR Course List website.

 The following are just a small sample of the many kinds of courses available at UCR: